zpydr/gnome-shell-extension-taskbar/README.txt

 Align position on the top panel
 Bottom panel
 Icon size
-Display Tasks from all Workspaces
+Display tasks from all workspaces
 Activate tasks on hover
 Thumbnail/label-preview
 Hide activities